-Everyone enjoys going on holiday – but it’s easier for some than others.
+Everyone enjoys going on holiday, but it’s easier for some than others.
 If you use a wheelchair to get around, for some of the time or always, you need to research the accessibility of locations.
-The surrounding area and terrain is of upmost importance, and you’ll want to know the hotel can cater to all your requirements.
+The surrounding area and terrain are of utmost importance, and you’ll want to know the hotel can cater to all your requirements.

-In addition to picking up the phone and talking to someone, this guide to travelling with a medical condition suggests using Google’s Street View to get a feel for the local area – if there are any shops or other facilities, and whether you’d be able to get around with ease.
+But in addition to picking up the phone and talking to someone to find out about where and where not you can travel, for travellers with medical condition, Google’s Street View is a great source for getting a feel for the local area – if there are any shops or other facilities, and whether you’d be able to get around with ease.
 But to help you decide where to start your search, I’ve done my bit too, and handpicked some top holiday destinations for wheelchair users:

 If you’re after a bit of sun, Tenerife is one of the most popular destinations in Europe for disabled travellers.
 With a bit of online research, you’ll be able to find an adapted hotel or apartment to suit.
 There are walkways, roll-up paths to many beaches, as well as accessible toilets and changing rooms.
 For example, the municipality of Arona – covering the southerly resorts of Los Cristianos, Playa de las Américas, Las Galletas and the Costa del Silencio – has won an award for its accessible beach facilities.